Public Invited to First-Look Screenings of LCAD Animated Shorts » »

-The public is invited to the exclusive screenings of “Un Garçon et Sa Bête” and “The Big Dad Wolf,” animated short films created in LCAD’s 2015 Summer Stop-Motion and Traditional Animation Master Classes led by stop-motion animation legend, Stephen Chiodo and acclaimed Disney animator, James Lopez.
+The public was invited to the exclusive screenings of “Un Garçon et Sa Bête” and “The Big Dad Wolf,” animated short films created in LCAD’s 2015 Summer Stop-Motion and Traditional Animation Master Classes led by stop-motion animation legend, Stephen Chiodo and acclaimed Disney animator, James Lopez.

 Also featured: Live CGI, stop-motion, and traditional animation demonstrations by LCAD Animation students and “Making of” screenings of both animated shorts.

 Laguna College of Art and Design’s (LCAD) nationally-ranked Animation program announced the screening of the short films created during the 2015 Summer stop-motion and traditional Animation Master classes.
 “Un Garçon et Sa Bête” (stop motion animation) and “The Big Dad Wolf” (traditional animation) will be screened from 6:30 to 8:00 p.m., Thursday February 11, 2016 at seven-degrees, 891 Laguna Canyon Road in Laguna Beach, California.
 The event is open to the public.

 Disney Supervising Animator, James Lopez (The Lion King, The Princess and the Frog and Hercules) led the traditional animation class that produced, “The Big Dad Wolf.”
 The LCAD student team included Autumn Bell (Co-Director), Louis DeBrat (Co-Director), Laura Arce, Ye Htut Aung, Brittney Baker, Dana Brender, Nico Delgado and Shawna Sa.